Try Carti Pro free for 14 days.Start free trial →

 3Define handoff triggers and wait-time promises

-4Pilot one channel; review 20 threads daily
+4Pilot one channel and review 20 threads daily

 5Measure CSAT + repeat contacts, not just ticket count